uroobaCodes/react-practice/README.md

 1. Clone the repository: git clone <forked-repo-url>
 2. Install dependencies using `npm install`.
 3. Start the development server with `npm run dev`.
+4. uncomment components one-by-one in the <App/> to see what they do.

 # 📜 List of Projects: